Algorithmic aspects of immersibility and embeddability: Effective representation

 Manifold topology makes use of a variety of classifying spaces, the most familiar of which are the classifying spaces $BO_n$ and $BSO_n$ for unoriented and oriented vector bundles.
 These have relatively straightforward models as Grassmannians of $n$-planes in $\mathbb{R}^\infty$.
 The classifying spaces $BPL_n$ for $PL$ structures are much more complicated to model combinatorially; while some work in this direction has been done by Mn\"ev \cite{Mnev}, in this paper we do not attempt to make $BPL_n$ and classifying maps to it concrete enough to manipulate algorithmically.
 Instead, we use some well-known computations to avoid talking about $BPL_n$ at all and focus instead on $BG_n$, the classifying space for the much weaker structure of $S^{n-1}$-fibrations.

-Transition functions between fibers in an $S^{n-1}$-fibration are chosen from the topological monoid $G_n$ of homotopy automorphisms of $S^{n-1}$; this fits into a fiber sequence
+Transition functions between fibers in an oriented $S^{n-1}$-fibration are chosen from the topological monoid $G_n$ of homotopy automorphisms of $S^{n-1}$ homotopic to the identity; this fits into a fiber sequence

-where the latter map is induced by evaluation at the basepoint.
+where the fiber consists of degree $\pm 1$ maps $S^{n-1} \to S^{n-1}$ in the iterated loop space $\Omega^{n-1}S^{n-1}$ and the fibration is induced by evaluation at the basepoint.
 This monoid has a classifying space $BG_n$; as $n \to \infty$, this converges to a stable object $BG$.
-In order to compute with $BG_n$ and $BG$, we need to construct finite models for its skeleta as well as the tautological bundles over them. \begin{lem} \begin{enumerate}[(i)] \item There is an algorithm which, given natural numbers $m$ and $n$, constructs a finite simplicial set $B_{m,n}$ with an $m$-connected map to $BG_n$, together with any stage of the relative Postnikov tower of the pullback to $B_{m,n}$ of the tautological bundle over $BG_n$. \item There is an algorithm that constructs the map $B_{m,n} \to B_{m,m+1}$ induced by suspension.
-Note that this models the stabilization $BG_n \to BG$, since the map $BG_{m+1} \to BG$ is $m$-connected. \item There is an algorithm which, given a stable range PL embedding $M^m \to \mathbb{R}^{2m+k}$, $k \geq 1$, constructs the classifying map $M \to B_{m,m+k}$ of the normal bundle. \end{enumerate} \end{lem} We note that the model we compute is extremely inexplicit in how it classifies fibrations. \begin{proof} We will need to cite the existence of a number of algorithms in computational homotopy.
-These are: \begin{itemize} \item The isomorphism type of homotopy groups of spheres can be computed \cite{Brown}. \item Moreover, for any element of $\pi_k(S^n)$, an explicit simplicial representative may be computed \cite{FFWZ}. \item Given a map $Y \to B$ between simply connected spaces, its relative (or Moore--)Postnikov tower may be computed to any finite stage \cite{CKV}. \item Given two maps $X \to S^n$, for any simplicial complex $X$, there is an algorithm to determine whether they are homotopic \cite{FiVo}. \item Moreover, given a map $X \to Y$ known to be nullhomotopic, we can compute an explicit nullhomotopy.
-This can be done through an exhaustive search for maps from increasingly fine subdivisions of $CX$. \end{itemize}
+In order to compute with $BG_n$ and $BG$, we need to construct finite models for their skeleta as well as the tautological bundles over them. \begin{lem} \begin{enumerate}[(i)] \item There is an algorithm which, given natural numbers $m$ and $n$, constructs a finite simplicial set $B_{m,n}$ which has an $m$-connected map to $BG_n$, together with any stage of the relative Postnikov tower of the pullback to $B_{m,n}$ of the tautological bundle over $BG_n$. \item There is an algorithm that constructs the map $B_{m,n} \to B_{m,m+1}$ induced by iterated suspension.
+Since the map $BG_{m+1} \to BG$ is $m$-connected, this map models the stabilization $BG_n \to BG$. \item There is an algorithm which, given a stable range PL embedding $M^m \to \mathbb{R}^{2m+k}$, $k \geq 1$, constructs the classifying map $M \to B_{m,m+k}$ of the normal bundle. \end{enumerate} \end{lem} We note that the model we compute is extremely inexplicit in how it classifies fibrations. \begin{proof} We start by outlining the algorithm for (i).
+We will use the algorithms outlined in Proposition \ref{off-the-shelf} mostly without comment as building blocks.

-We start by outlining the algorithm for (i).
 We first show that we can compute $\pi_k(G_n)$, given $n$ and $k$.
-From the aforementioned fiber sequence
+From the fiber sequence

 we obtain the homotopy exact sequence